List of cities in the United States with the most skyscrapers

-Cities with the most skyscrapers by height
+Cities with the most skyscrapers

 The ranking of the cities with the most skyscrapers depends on the height used for the definition of a skyscraper, as some cities may have more buildings above a certain height than another city, but fewer buildings when another height is chosen.
-In particular, cities like Honolulu and San Diego have many high-rise buildings between 300 and 500 ft (91 and 152 m) tall, but very few buildings beyond 500 ft.
-Thus, they rank much higher when a lower height cutoff is used for a skyscraper.
+For example, Honolulu and San Diego have many high-rise buildings between 300 and 500 ft (91 and 152 m) tall, but very few buildings exceeding 500 ft in height.
+Thus, they rank higher if a lower cutoff is used for a skyscraper.

 Measured in feet

 The United States uses U.S. customary units as its predominant system of measurement.
 Many Americans prefer to use a round number in feet as a cutoff point.
-This table ranks cities and unincorporated areas in the United States by the number of completed buildings taller than 300 feet (91.4 m) within city limits, as of October 2025.
+This table ranks cities and unincorporated areas in the United States by the number of completed buildings taller than 300 feet (91.4 m) within city limits.
 It includes every city in the United States with at least 10 buildings taller than that height.
 Figures in 400 feet (122 m), 500 feet (152 m), and 600 feet (183 ft) are provided as well.
 If two or more cities have the same number of 300-foot buildings, they are then ranked by the number of 400 ft buildings.

 Numbers that are uncited are directly supported by the infobox or tables in the linked article.
-500 feet (152 m) is close to 492 feet (150 m), a height commonly used for the definition of a skyscraper, including by the Council of Tall Buildings and Urban Habitat and on the list of cities with the most skyscrapers.
+500 feet (152 m) is close to 492 feet (150 m), a height commonly used for the definition of a skyscraper, including by the Council of Vertical Urbanism and on the list of cities with the most skyscrapers.